American Cancer Society Winn-Dixie Hope Lodge—Atlanta

 - Agree to be admitted no sooner than one day prior to treatment initiation and will vacate the Lodge no later than 24 hours following completion of treatment

-Reservations are made from a wait list.
-To be added to the wait list, please have your Health Care Professional complete the attached Referral Form.
+Reservations are made from a waiting list.
+To be added to the waiting list, please have your health care professional contact us through the application process.

 The Hope Lodge provides the essentials: towels, blankets, sheets, pillows, laundry detergent and cleaning supplies, etc. You should planned to bring:

 - Your food selections (you will have your own kitchen space)